CCI-MOC/xdmod-cntr/XdmodAID.md

 The list of resources are as follows:
 ```
-    1. xdmodtest          openstack test data that the xdmod team uses
+    1. xdmodtest          OpenStack test data that the xdmod team uses
-    2. openstack          openstack instance (CPU and Memory) in the nerc
+    2. OpenStack          OpenStack instance (CPU and Memory) in the nerc
-    3. openshift_staging  staging openshift (not used in production)
+    3. openshift_staging  staging OpenShift (not used in production)
-    4. openshift_prod     production openshift (CPU and Memory)
+    4. openshift_prod     production OpenShift (CPU and Memory)
     5. cinder             Allocated cinder storage (not implemented)
     6. S3                 Allocated S3 storage (not implemented)
     7. glance             Allocated glance storage (not implemented)